hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-storage-node.md

 		#ringos rebalance-ring -f /root/ring-building/object-1.builder

-	This will generate a **object-1.ring.gz** file.
+	This will generate an **object-1.ring.gz** file.

-2. Verify the content in `object-1.builder` file after rebalancing the ring.
+2. Verify the content in the `object-1.builder` file after rebalancing the ring.

 		#ringos view-ring -f /root/ring-building/object-1.builder